MetaMask/metamask-docs/wallet/connect/wallet-api.md

 ---
-description: Connect to MetaMask via EIP-6963.
+description: Connect to MetaMask using the Wallet API and EIP-6963.
-sidebar_position: 2
+sidebar_label: Wallet API
 toc_max_heading_level: 4
 ---

-# Connect to MetaMask
+# Connect to MetaMask using the Wallet API

 You can connect your dapp to users' MetaMask wallets by detecting MetaMask in their browsers and connecting to their accounts.